 Support for Farmers & Growers during Coronavirus (COVID-19)

-As the UK remains on lockdown, farmers and growers are continuing to work hard to ensure the nation is fed.
+As COVID-19 continues to affect supply chains, farmers and growers are working hard to ensure the nation is fed.

 Below are some resources to support farmers and growers: